 Van accidents are common in South Texas.
 They offer an ideal form of transportation for smaller groups that do not require the expense of a bus.
 Of the larger sizes of vans, many are rented vehicles that may carry with them a number of hidden corporate defendants.
 Each one must be identified through careful detective work, as well as analysis of incorporation articles and other Texas state filings.

 Commonly used for mid-sized groups are 15-passenger vans.
-All varieties of social groups can achieve geographic mobility – sports teams, religious groups, day care centers, social and youth organizations and senior citizen programs.
+All varieties of social groups can achieve geographic mobility - sports teams, religious groups, daycare centers, social and youth organizations and senior citizen programs.
 Rowdy individuals within groups, going to games and tournaments, can sometimes cause a wreck which injuries other group members who were in no way negligent.

 Interestingly, nearly one-half of all fatal van involve one-vehicle crashes.
 Transportation experts have studied this significant number and debated the cause.
 It is believed that many groups are traveling long distances and the driver falls asleep.
 Others believe it is more the result of distractions inherent when a number of bored riders cause high-spirited, dangerous diversions.

 Attention must be paid to investigating who in Texas hired the bus company and what is the corporate structure of that business entity.
 It is not uncommon for negotiated contracts to involve various side deals between certain businesses along the route.
 They benefit from patronage that is brought to them.
-This is a standard practice for non-school bus hiring that involves commercial destinations.
+This is standard practice for non-school bus hiring that involves commercial destinations.

-Commissions are often derived for the bus company which promotes and encourages Texas customers to be funneled into an arranged destination.
+Commissions are often derived from the bus company which promotes and encourages Texas customers to be funneled into an arranged destination.
 This is especially true if the Texas tour bus was retained by a contracted arrangement with another tour company, a hotel or a travel agency.

 Sometimes a third party could be involved, and therefore subject to civil judgment for compensatory damages.
-This is almost always true if there is an subsidized benefit as part of the bargain.
+This is almost always true if there is a subsidized benefit as part of the bargain.
 Fraternal associations, schools, civic associations, and retirement facilities are the most common variety found in tour bus accidents.
 For more information please visit this website